rmathena79/put-a-bird-on-it/README.md

 # Development Notes

 PROBLEMS
-* Dependency between dates and getting initial sightings is enforced with only a sleep
-* Where'd my map go?
+* ...

+BIG IDEAS
+* Allow filtering by species
+* Show graph of sightings over time
+* Link popups to species characteristics (requires another data set)
+* Show pictures in popups (requires another data set or maybe there's something in the eBird data)
+* Provide a way to show graphs of characteristics of selected species vs. the rest of its order and all birds

 TODO
-* Do something good while loading large amounts of data
-* Show the count
+* Make it pretty
+* Enable/disable controls during loading
 * Consolidate redundant code
-* Ideally eBird citation data should come from the database, since it could vary depending on dataset.
 * Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
 * Probably make all table and column names lowercase
+* Ideally eBird citation data should come from the database, since it could vary depending on dataset.